-Cybernics Innovation Base in Kawasaki City was constructed, Kanagawa Prefecture, as a facility to accelerate innovation in the medical and biotechnology fields.
+We plan to construct the Cybernics Innovation Base in Kawasaki City, Kanagawa Prefecture, as a facility to accelerate innovation in the medical and biotechnology fields.
 The facility will house a cluster of medical and biotechnology ventures.
-The Company, universities, and resident companies can conduct a clinical trial in the facility on their own and through collaboration.
+The Company, universities, and resident companies can conduct a clinical trial in the facility independently and through collaboration.